Computational Systems Biology & Medicine

 Computer-generated aorta with colors indicating relative wall shear stressLaboratory for Translational, Experimental & Computational Cardiovascular Research

-The Laboratory for Translational, Experimental & Computational Cardiovascular Research (CV T.E.C.) is interested in the modeling, visualization and understanding of the roles of physiological driving forces generated by blood flow in the pathogenesis of congenital and acquired cardiovascular diseases.
+The Laboratory for Translational, Experimental & Computational Cardiovascular Research (CV T.E.C.) is interested in modeling and understanding the roles of physiological forces generated by blood flow in the pathogenesis of cardiovascular diseases.

 Learn more about CV T.E.C.